CloudEngineHub/RL/docs/testing.md

 Tips and conventions:

-- Exit code 125 means “skip this commit” in git bisect; our helper returns 125 if required env is missing or if it needs to abort safely.
+- Exit code 125 means "skip this commit" in git bisect; our helper returns 125 if required env is missing or if it needs to abort safely.
 - Submodules must be clean.
 The bisect script enforces `submodule.recurse=true` and `fetch.recurseSubmodules=on-demand` so submodules follow commit checkouts.
+- The bisect script automatically unshallows all submodules at the start to ensure any submodule commit can be checked out during the bisect process.
+This is important because bisecting may need to jump to arbitrary commits in submodule history.
 - Each commit uses a fresh code snapshot directory and a separate Megatron checkpoint dir to avoid cross-commit contamination.
 - On failure/interrupt, a timestamped bisect log is saved under `<repo>/bisect-logs/`.
 Use it with `BISECT_REPLAY_LOG` to resume.